 In this Act unless the context requires otherwise —

-“approved housing scheme” means an approved housing scheme under section 7C;
+approved housing scheme means an approved housing scheme under section 7C;

-“approved institution” means an institution, body, or person, approved under this Act by the Minister for the purpose of lending money to borrowers to enable them to build or purchase houses for themselves and their dependants;
+approved institution means an institution, body, or person, approved under this Act by the Minister for the purpose of lending money to borrowers to enable them to build or purchase houses for themselves and their dependants;

-“approved lending authority” means an institution, body or person approved under this Act by the Minister for the purpose of making loans to an approved institution to be used by the approved institution for the purposes of this Act;
+approved lending authority means an institution, body or person approved under this Act by the Minister for the purpose of making loans to an approved institution to be used by the approved institution for the purposes of this Act;

-“borrower” includes, without prejudice to section 26 of the Interpretation Act 1918 2, joint tenants, and tenants in common;
+borrower includes, without prejudice to section 26 of the Interpretation Act 1918 2, joint tenants, and tenants in common;

-“guarantee” means a guarantee given, pursuant to this Act, by the Treasurer to an approved lending authority;
+guarantee means a guarantee given, pursuant to this Act, by the Treasurer to an approved lending authority;

-“indemnity” means an indemnity given, pursuant to this Act, by the Treasurer to an approved institution;
+indemnity means an indemnity given, pursuant to this Act, by the Treasurer to an approved institution;

-“instrument of constitution” means the Act or other instrument, if any, by which an approved institution or an approved lending authority is constituted and by authority of, or subject to, which, the approved institution or an approved lending authority carries on its business, and includes rules, local laws, by-laws, regulations, and other subordinate authorisations effective under the Act or other instrument;
+instrument of constitution means the Act or other instrument, if any, by which an approved institution or an approved lending authority is constituted and by authority of, or subject to, which, the approved institution or an approved lending authority carries on its business, and includes rules, local laws, by-laws, regulations, and other subordinate authorisations effective under the Act or other instrument;

-“loan” includes part of a loan;
+loan includes part of a loan;

-“Minister” means the Minister of the Crown to whom the administration of the State Housing Act 1946 3, is for the time being committed by the Governor, and includes any Minister of the Crown for the time being discharging the duties of the office of the Minister;
+Minister means the Minister of the Crown to whom the administration of the State Housing Act 1946 3, is for the time being committed by the Governor, and includes any Minister of the Crown for the time being discharging the duties of the office of the Minister;

-“new house” means a dwelling-house which is in the course of erection or a dwelling-house which, since its completion, has not been occupied at all, or which, since its completion, has been occupied but for a period not exceeding 6 months or in relation to any particular dwelling-house such longer period as the Minister determines pursuant to section 8A and then only by the borrower and his dependants, if any, or by the purchaser and his dependants, if any, and includes the land on which a dwelling-house is erected and all appurtenances of the dwelling-house, including outbuildings, fences, and permanent provision for lighting, water supply, drainage, and sewerage;
+new house means a dwelling-house which is in the course of erection or a dwelling-house which, since its completion, has not been occupied at all, or which, since its completion, has been occupied but for a period not exceeding 6 months or in relation to any particular dwelling-house such longer period as the Minister determines pursuant to section 8A and then only by the borrower and his dependants, if any, or by the purchaser and his dependants, if any, and includes the land on which a dwelling-house is erected and all appurtenances of the dwelling-house, including outbuildings, fences, and permanent provision for lighting, water supply, drainage, and sewerage;

-“purchase money” includes part of purchase money;
+purchase money includes part of purchase money;

-“purchaser” includes, without prejudice to section 26 of the Interpretation Act 1918 2, persons purchasing as joint tenants or as tenants in common;
+purchaser includes, without prejudice to section 26 of the Interpretation Act 1918 2, persons purchasing as joint tenants or as tenants in common;

-“Treasurer” means the Minister of the Crown who is Treasurer of the State for the time being and includes any Minister of the Crown for the time being discharging the duties of the office of the Treasurer.
+Treasurer means the Minister of the Crown who is Treasurer of the State for the time being and includes any Minister of the Crown for the time being discharging the duties of the office of the Treasurer.

 [Section 3 amended by No. 37 of 1958 s.
 2; No. 43 of 1961 s.
 4; No. 52 of 1962 s.
 2; No. 15 of 1986 s.
 7; No. 85 of 1987 s.
 4; No. 14 of 1996 s.
 4.]